PrairieLearn/PrairieLearn/new_docs/Instructor/HowTos/assessmentCredit.md

 * Click `Save and sync`.

 In the example above, the assessment will be open at 8pm on October 1st, 2021.
 Students can complete the assessment for 120% credit until October 5th at 8pm, for 100% credit until October 10th at 8pm or for 50% credit until October 15th at 8pm.
 Adding an access rule for 0% credit allows students to continue working on homework after the due date for later practice, but not for credit.
+See [Access Control](../references/accessControl.md#credit) reference page for more details about credit.